Meharab/meharab.github.io/README.md

+# Sovereign User Owned Decentralized Profiles DApp - [view](https://sovereign-uod-profile-ceramic.vercel.app/)
+This dapp is built on the Ceramic network.
+This dapp is simple implementation of fetching profile data from a network.
+Ceramic network is used for storing users data on chain so that user can control their data in order to interact with external DApp.
+This chain is interoperable with other chain.
+In this project I used Self.ID SDK to implement the solution.

+### Tech Stack:
+Self.ID SDK, Ether.js, JS, React.js, Next.js, HTML, CSS etc.

+### Features:
+* Users can see their name if they connect their wallet.
+* Users can update their profile name.
+* Users can also their 3ID.

 # NFT Marketplace DApp - [view](https://marketplace-celo.vercel.app/)
 This dapp is built on the Celo network.
 In this dapp NFTs can buy/sell/created.
 This dapp represents the defi way to do finance without any central authorization.